 1. Visit Apple’s official support pageApple macOS Installers Help.

-2. Find links to older installers like MontereyBig Sur, or Catalina.
+2. Find links to older installers, such as MontereyBig Sur, or Catalina.

 3. Clicking these links will redirect you to the App Store to trigger downloads.